spatialos/online-services/docs/deployment-pool/README.md

 # Caveats

-The Deployment Pool is intentionally very basic and will not fit every use case out-of-the-box.
-Some
+* The Deployment Pool is intentionally very basic and will not fit every use case out-of-the-box.
-* Deployments will require one full iteration of become "ready".
+* Some deployments will require one full iteration to become "ready".
 This can add up to 10 seconds to the start up time.
 * Spikes in player count will exhaust the Pool.
-As the Deployment Pool does not change the rate of deployment creation, the nunber of waiting players can be keep increasing.
+As the Deployment Pool does not change the rate of deployment creation, the number of waiting players may keep increasing.
-* Deployments updates (including tag changes, starting and stopping) can take a short time to become available to the List call and can cause more than the expected number of deployments to start in very rare cases.
+* Deployment updates (including tag changes, starting and stopping) can take a short time to become available to the List call and can cause more than the expected number of deployments to start in very rare cases.